realm/SwiftLint/CONTRIBUTING.md

 $ make docker_test
 ```

-If XCTest cases or functions are added/removed/renamed, you'll need to run
-`make update_linux_tests`, which requires that
-[Sourcery](https://github.com/krzysztofzablocki/Sourcery) be installed on your
-machine.

 ## Rules

 New rules should be added in the `Source/SwiftLintFramework/Rules` directory.

 Rules should conform to either the `Rule` or `ASTRule` protocols.
-To activate a rule, add the rule to `masterRuleList` in `MasterRuleList.swift`.

 All new rules or changes to existing rules should be accompanied by unit tests.